achiwa912/daemonlord/README.md

     ^^^^^^^^^| > shunmin                                            |^^^^^^^^^^^^^
     ^^^^^^^^^| * Press any key or t)ake back >                      |^^^^^^^^^^^^^

-Five members will fight and Faun the mage will cast shunmin spell, which forces a group of enemies into sleep.
+Five members will fight and Faun the mage will cast "shunmin" (spring sleep) spell, which forces a group of enemies into asleep.

      daemon lord - dl - [battle] floor:?? (???/???) ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^